 Since 2006 the Foundation Trust Network Benchmarking programme has facilitated significant cost savings, quality improvements and efficiency gains for our members.
-Run in partnership with McKinsey & Co, the programme provides a holistic and balanced assessment of service improvement opportunities, through a detailed analysis of trusts’ performance in:
+Originally developed in partnership with McKinsey & Co but now run independently, the programme provides a holistic and balanced assessment of service improvement opportunities, through a detailed analysis of trusts’ performance in:

 - Quality (including clinical outcomes, patient safety and experience)